 Go Off the Beaten Track

-Israel is pretty expensive as a whole, but you will find slightly lower prices once you escape the major cities.
-In Northern Israel and in smaller towns and settlements, I found prices to be slightly lower.
+Israel is pretty expensive as a whole.
+However, you will find slightly lower prices once you escape the major cities.
+In Northern Israel and in smaller towns and settlements, prices are slightly lower.

 If you decide to travel to Palestine (you should!), you will find that prices are substantially cheaper than in the major cities.
 In the West Bank, you can get a sandwich or a falafel pita for 10 shekels for example, as opposed to the 20 + you would typically pay in the major Israel cities.
 (Obviously, there is a lot more to Palestine than just cheap sandwiches!)